gpower-crypto/Task-Manager-App/README.md

-# Task Management App
+# Task Manager App

 ## Overview

-The Task Management App is a mobile application designed to help users efficiently organize and manage their tasks.
+The Task Manager App is a mobile application designed to help users efficiently organize and manage their tasks.
 Built using React Native, the app provides a user-friendly interface for creating, editing, and tracking tasks across different categories.
 Key features include task filtering, sorting, category management, and integration with third-party APIs for weather information.

 ## Features